bmeurant/technical-docs/software-architecture/databases/nosql.md

 ### 2. Horizontal Scalability (Scaling Out)

 NoSQL databases are designed from the ground up to [[system-design-fundamentals#Scalability|scale horizontally]].
-This means they can handle increased load by adding more commodity servers to a cluster, a process known as sharding.
-This architecture is what allows NoSQL databases to handle massive volumes of data and high traffic loads, a feat that is often complex and expensive to achieve with traditional RDBMS.
+This means they can handle increased load by adding more commodity servers to a cluster.
+This is most commonly achieved through **sharding**, a powerful pattern for partitioning data.
+This architecture is what allows NoSQL databases to handle massive volumes of data and high traffic loads.

+For a detailed explanation of sharding strategies and their trade-offs, see [[data-management-patterns#Sharding|Data Management Patterns]].

 ### 3. High Performance and Availability